gimler/guzzle-docs/tour/using_services.rst

 Sourcing data from XML
 ^^^^^^^^^^^^^^^^^^^^^^

 A ServiceBuilder can get information from an XML file or a SimpleXMLElement.
 The XML file includes ``<client>`` elements that describe each web service client you will use.
-Parameters need to be specified in each ``<client>`` element to tell a ``Guzzle\Service\Builder\ServiceBuilder`` object how to build the web service client.
+Parameters need to be specified in each ``<client>`` element to tell a ``Guzzle\Service\ServiceBuilder`` object how to build the web service client.
 Clients are given names which are handy for using multiple accounts for the same service or creating development clients vs. production clients.
 Here's an example of a services.xml that uses several `Amazon Web Services <http://aws.amazon.com/>`_ clients and the `Unfuddle <http://www.unfuddle.com/>`_ web service:

 .. code-block:: xml